LabExT/LabExT/docs/code_API_mover.md

     pass
 ```

-The [Stage]() interface defines all the methods and properties that each new implementation must define to work correctly.
+The [Stage](https://github.com/LabExT/LabExT/blob/dev/LabExT/Movement/Stage.py) interface defines all the methods and properties that each new implementation must define to work correctly.
 Below we provide notes on the methods and properties to implement:

 ::: LabExT.Movement.Stage.Stage
     rendering:
+        docstring_style: numpy
         show_root_heading: true
         sort_members: source
+        show_signature_annotations: true

 ## Stage Polygons